 Like all transitional seasons, the key to making the shift comfortably is to dress in layers.
 And with some strategic styling, your favourite summer staples can be repurposed for cooler climes.
 Here's what to pack for your autumn Portugal trip.

 - Tops.
-During early autumn, there will be lots of warm afternoons that call for short-sleeved tees, blouses and off-the-shoulder tops.
+During early autumn, there will be plenty of warm afternoons that call for short-sleeved tees, blouses and off-the-shoulder tops.
 But also pack some long-sleeved tops to layer up on cooler days.
-Thin sweaters, cardigans and blazers are all ideals for layering over t-shirts when the autumn chill sets in.
+Thin sweaters, cardigans, and blazers are all ideals for layering over t-shirts when the autumn chill sets in.

 - Bottoms.
 Temperatures rarely dip below 20° in Portugal during spring, which means that shorts and skirts are still in play.
 For cooler days and nights, a pair of classic cut jeans or wide-legged trousers will serve you well.

 - Dresses.
 Transition your dresses and skirts from summer to fall by teaming them t shirts or blouse.
 You need warm clothes, so a great combo can be a lovely flowy dress with a leather jacket.

 - Swimwear.
 Whether your travels are taking you to the beach or the mountains, always pack a swimsuit.
 Because you never know when you'll stumble across a spa or a gorgeous hotel pool.